len-sla/NLP-BERT/README.md

 ```

 Translator because of resources has set limit max_length=400 to translate at once.
-Preparing simple loop and dividing text on sentences using ready NLTK  or re sentence tokeniser or other make it possible to translate text as long as you wish.
+Preparing simple loop and dividing text on sentences using ready NTLK  or re sentence tokeniser or other make it possible to translate text as long as you wish.

 ```
 from nltk.tokenize import RegexpTokenizer, sent_tokenize